 Relevant content is found but not displayed at the top

 Work with the content to verify that SEO requirements are met.
 For example, make sure the page has a relevant title, correct and descriptive meta information, and an accurate modification date.
-Also, make sure the page has relevant keywords and search phrases.
+Also, make sure page has relevant keywords and search phrases.
 Use specific keywords instead of broad, widely-used terms.
 For example, agile commerce (instead of commerce) significantly narrows results.

-See also general guidelines about optimizing content for search engines, such as Google's Search Engine Optimization Starter Guide.
+For more information, refer to general guidelines about optimizing content for search engines, such as Google's Search Engine Optimization Starter Guide.